 Yes.
-You can save your digital vaccine record to Google Pay if you have Android version 5 and Google Play Services version 21.18 or above.
+For Android users, you can save your digital vaccine record to Google Pay with Android version 5 and Google Play Services version 21.18 or above.

 We recommend waiting 14 days for your new dose to show up in the California Immunization Registry.

 Clinics vary in the length of time it takes to submit dose information to the California Immunization Registry.
 We recommend waiting 14 days for your dose to show up in the system.
 If your record is still not located, you may submit a ticket for review through our Virtual Assistant .

 Yes.
 Filling out the form on the portal does not provide instant access to your digital vaccine record.
 The link to your digital record requires a PIN that you create and is sent only to the mobile number or email associated with your immunization record.
 To protect your privacy, the QR code on your digital record can only be scanned and read by a SMART Health Card-compliant device.